slingui-dev/slingui-chime/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: 'Report unexpected behavior with our demos. '
+about: Create a report to help us improve
 title: ''
-labels: Bug
+labels: bug
 assignees: ''

 ---

-**Demo**
-Specify the name of the demo that you encountered the bug.

 **Describe the bug**
 A clear and concise description of what the bug is.